KiraZhang-Keqi/2026RAISE-NLP/README.md

 An end-to-end NLP pipeline for classifying news headlines into 12 behavioral impact categories, with comparative analysis of LLM-generated content and financial market correlations.

-> **Research Question:** How does media discourse frame AI's impact on human behavior?

----

 ## Project Overview

 This project analyzes **10,500+ news headlines** to understand how media frames AI's behavioral impact on society.
 The pipeline includes: